pagopa/interop-infra-probing/README.md

 ### Create user
 In order to create a cognito user with already verified password must be used the following

 IMPORTANT Username MUST NOT be in email format.
+The email attribute MUST be set, otherwise the registration flow will break and the user won't receive any email.
+If you don't set the email attribute at user creation time, you will have to delete and create the user again with the email attribute set.

 ```bash
 aws cognito-idp admin-create-user --user-pool-id <value> --username <value> --user-attributes Name=email,Value=<email> Name=email_verified,Value=True --force-alias-creation